Anya Lust: Your Luxury Destination for Valentine's Day Lingerie

 Curation is both art and science when it comes to intimates.
 You can view all the lookbooks, know all the construction details, and see all the things in person.
 But nothing is like the gut feeling that tells you, "This piece is the one, and my customers will love it too."

 That eye, that perspective, usually takes awhile to cultivate.
-Yet Krystle Kotara, the woman behind Anya Lust, has had it since the very beginning, selecting an opulent treasure chest of bondage-inspired lingerie sets, beautiful bras with French Leavers lace, ouvert panties, and silk robes perfect for Valentine's Day (or any day).
+Yet Anya Lust, a decadent boutique, has had it since the very beginning, offering an opulent treasure chest of bondage-inspired lingerie sets, beautiful bras with French Leavers lace, ouvert panties, and silk robes perfect for Valentine's Day (or any day).

 And for something particularly relevant to myself as well as many of you, Anya Lust has also worked with models of color since its inception.
 In an industry that is overwhelmingly white, a Black-owned boutique featuring Black models matters.

 However, Anya Lust isn't just about the most well-known luxury brands.
-In fact, Krystle avoids some of the more popular names in high-end intimates, choosing instead to stock indie designers like Hopeless, Tatu Couture, E.L.F.
+In fact, they avoid some of the more popular names in high-end intimates, choosing instead to stock indie designers like Hopeless, Tatu Couture, E.L.F.
 Zhou, Tisja Damen, and Amoralle (famous for its sheer lingerie).

 Most of these brands have little to no representation stateside.
 In fact, many of these designers hail, not from the usual places like Paris or London, but from Australia, Spain, and Latvia...not to mention the boutique's in-house collection made in India.